ahussain3/TimeStamp/README.md

 # The app
 The app then, was a way to make this data-logging process easier.
 Here is what the core UI looks like:
 ![UI gif](https://raw.githubusercontent.com/ahussain3/TimeStamp/master/TimeStamp_Demo.gif)

-The GIF above shows how you can (all changes synced automatically with your iPhone's calendar):
+The GIF above shows how you can:
 - create a new event
 - modifying an existing event
 - delete an event